 If you always feel like you’re running around and never get everything done and your 'to do' list is never-ending, then these seven basic steps will help you on how to be organised.

 So start flexing your organisational muscles and take action.
 Let's go!

-Get into the habit of writing out a “To-Do List” the night before.
-Anything and everything you need to remember should be written down where you can easily find it.
+Get into the habit of writing out a 'To-Do List'.
+Anything and everything you need to remember to get done should be written down where you can easily find it.
 Be it in your diary, your smartphone, a planner, a whiteboard, or a calendar or perhaps you prefer a simple notepad.
-However which way you choose to write out your list, it is essential to 'check in' when accomplishing your tasks.
+However, which way you choose to write out your list, just do it.

 2. Set Realistic Time Frames

 Set realistic time frames to complete your tasks at hand and don’t make the mistake of setting short time frames that can throw your day or week into disarray and chaos.
 If you know it is going to take you up to two hours to clean the house, then don’t allocate an hour.
 If you know it will take approximately an hour to write a report, then allow for that.
 Master this, and you’re halfway there.
 It's all about time management and setting realistic time frames.

 | Have you heard the saying, "Busy people get things done?"
 They do.
 Their decision-making skills are piqued, and they rarely waste time. |